selenasong/Multiclass-Emotion-Classification/README.md

 Since for each model there are only three values used for hyperparameter tuning, it is likely that there are higher accuracy scores than the one reported here that the hyperparameters used here cannot generate.
 If that is the case, then the comparisons and reason behind the findings stated above may not be true.

-## Conclusion

-Models generally perform better in binary classification than in multiclass classification.
-Within each task, thanks to the large balanced dataset, Naïve Bayes, Logistic Regression, and Random Forest all performed well judging by their accuracy score, with Logistic Regression performing slightly better than the other two models.
-As for features, bag of words performs significantly better than sentiment lexicon.

-An unexpected part of the project was the time it takes to run RandomForestClassifier.
-Tuning hyperparameters for this classifier takes more than 30 minutes if max_depth is not set to lower numbers such as 2 or 5, but the hyperparameter values that lead to faster results sacrifices the accuracy, so tuning for Random Forest needs extra time and effort.Another unexpected finding was that, since the dataset were separated differently when generating baseline results and final results, some accuracy scores after tuning are lower than baseline results, with the difference ranging from 2 to 20.
-Finally, DictVectorizer for customized features was hard to understand, so that part was also time-consuming.

-If more time allowed, I would not do anything above differently.
-Instead, I would like to see what configurations I can cut off in the project so I could run less tests.
-For the development set, I applied 54 configurations in total for a full comparison, but it is highly likely that only some of those are valuable.